Iz-fa/Chatbot/README.md

 Run:
 npm run dev

-Then open the link to open the website locally
+Now you can copy the localhost link and paste it in your browser to open the website locally.